Welsh landscape oil on canvas by Charles Wyatt Warren (1908-1993) in original frame. C.1950.

 Welsh landscape oil painting by Charles Wyatt Warren (1908 – 1993)

 Make an enquiry about this item

-Landscape painter who was born in Caernarvon in 1908.
-He was completely self taught as an artist.
+Charles Wyatt Warren was a landscape painter who was born in Caernarvon in 1908.
+He was completely self-taught as an artist.
 He was a member of Arts Society of Paddington, Caernarvon Art Group, and a founder member and former secretary of NWG.
 He exhibited at the Royal Cambrian Academy, the Royal National Eisteddfod, the Royal Society of painters in oils, and extensively in Wales and abroad, as well as various solo exhibitions.
 Gwynedd County Council and CASW hold examples.
 His style is comparable to the leading artist of the Welsh School, Sir Kyffin Williams.

 The painting is an interesting early example of the artist’s work and a desirable piece of Welsh art.

 Overall sizes in inches including frame: 17 1/2 by 13 ½